Find Affordable College Courses

 Read full report on Nursing at Wilmington University

-University of Maryland - Baltimore did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #8 on the list.
+With a ranking of #8, University of Maryland - Baltimore did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
 Located in the large city of Baltimore, UMB is a public school with a medium-sized student population.

 About 86% of the students majoring in nursing at the school are women while 14% are male.